Home / Food Resources / Calfresh

 * We highly encourage Graduate students to speak with a Calfresh Advocate before applying for Calfresh.
 Eligibility and income requirements tend to be more complex for Graduate students due to the wide variety of funding Graduate students receive as aid to assist in funding their tuition, fees, housing, GSHIP, etc. Many forms of income are exempt (for example income from work study jobs does not count as income making it easier for students with work study jobs to be eligible), and there are lots of ways to reduce your eligible income (for example there is a reduction for utilities you pay, some childcare expenses, etc.) Lastly, many forms of fellowships and aid set aside for educational expenses do not count as income (for graduate students ,this means any portion of fellowships or other funding you receive that goes to tuition and fees, GSHIP (or for undergrads USHIP), etc. does not count as income.

-Where can I spend my CalFresh benefits?
+Where can I spend CalFresh benefits?

 CalFresh benefits (also known as SNAP or EBT) can be spent on any cold food item at participating grocery stores.
 You can use your card in all 50 states and U.S. territories, not just Santa Barbara!